ogulyurdakul/ogulyurdakul.github.io/_posts/2022-08-27-a-possibility.md

 \sum_{k = 1}\frac{1}{k^2} = 1 + \frac{1}{4} + \frac{1}{9} + \frac{1}{16} + \dots = \frac{\pi^2}{6}
 $$

 Now there are several interesting remarks that can be made regarding this sum (Where did $\pi$ come from to a sum of rational numbers?
 Why is it squared?
 How does any of this make sense?
-What?)
+What?), but I would like to focus on one of them: The summands are all rational numbers yet the limit is an irrational number.
+This means that the partial sum sequence, which is necessarily a rational sequence as it is composed of finite sums of rational numbers, gets closer and closer to an irrational number.

+I have one final definition to make before I explain why this is of interest.

 ### Of Stage Magic